someline/someline-starter/readme.md

 ##### Refresh Database Migrations and Seeding

-When you added or changed to migration files or seedings, or you just simply want to refresh everything in database:
+When you added or changed to migrations or seeds files, or you just simply want to refresh everything in database:

 ```
 php artisan migrate:refresh --seed